stephasaurusRex/learn-github-api-pages/README.md

 ## Extra Tools
 Yeoman - http://yeoman.io/generators/

-    (Used to get basic project scaffolding including storybook and test - it turned out I don't really like how this project does styling - but due to time constraints I worked with it.)
+Used to get basic project scaffolding including storybook and test - it turned out I don't really like how this project does styling - but due to time constraints I worked with it.

 Cryptr - https://www.npmjs.com/package/cryptr

-    (Used for encryption of my oauth keys, because I would want to do that in real life - in this case, I want this to run on github pages - so the decryption key is in the app.
+Used for encryption of my oauth keys, because I would want to do that in real life
+- in this case, I want this to run on github pages - so the decryption key is in the app.
 In real life, I would want to store this in a DB and not have it be available to the whole world.
-I made a throwaway github account, because I needed to be authenticated to make bunches of calls.)
+I made a throwaway github account, because I needed to be authenticated to make bunches of calls.

 Font-Awesome - https://www.npmjs.com/package/font-awesome

-    (I like icons)
+I like icons

 Octokit/rest - https://github.com/octokit/rest.js

-    (Wrapper for the github API.
+Wrapper for the github API.
 I would have used this in real life, so I'm also using it here.
-Reinventing the wheel is a waste of time.)
+Reinventing the wheel is a waste of time.

 ## Note
 Much of the following text comes from the original Yeoman readme.
-It is one of the reasons I like using a generator, as it takes makes things pretty/simple/happy.
+It is one of the reasons I like using a generator, as it makes things pretty/simple/happy.
+I had never used this generator before, so there was a tiny learning curve there, but it was an enjoyable challenge.

 ## Requirements